- Papers and Talks

 - A provably good algorithm for determinants of integer matrices that effectively intermingles exact and floating-point arithmetic;

-- The first algorithmic use of range-space epsilon-nets;
+- The first algorithmic use of range-space epsilon-nets, with a generalization here.

-- The introduction to computational geometry of Dudley's hull approximation.
+- The introduction to computational geometry of Dudley's approximation result for convex bodies.

 Sadly, I have not managed to: